Glazed Brown Sugar Meatloaf with ketchup topping and crushed saltines is the easiest, most flavorful take on classic meatloaf! Try it today!

 - 1/4 teaspoon ground ginger

-- 2 slices sandwich bread (any variety, this is to soak up the fat, not for consuming)
+- 2 slices sandwich bread ,any variety (This is to soak up the fat, not as a side).

 Instructions